pybind/pybind11/docs/advanced.rst

     See the file :file:`example-virtual-functions.cpp` for complete examples using both the duplication and templated trampoline approaches.

-    The file also contains a more intrusive approach using multiple inheritance, which may be useful in special situations with deep class hierarchies to avoid code generation.

 .. _macro_notes:

 General notes regarding convenience macros